-I now learned that Eczema on babies is basically dry skin condition because the body produce too little amount of fatty acids called Ceramide.
+I now learned that Eczema on babies is basically dry skin condition because the body produces too little amount of fatty acids called Ceramide.
 This makes the skin lose its moisture and become dry.
 It is believed that the rash can be triggered by some food allergies.
-And it is also believed that eczema can lead to Asthma problem.
+And it is also believed that eczema can lead to Asthma problems.

 When I tried to know what Ceramide is about, I simply understand it as good fat molecules that lie on the upper layer of our skin.
 And their job is to keep our skin smooth and far from dryness.
 Also to protect our skin from any harmful environmental damage such as air pollution and dry air, and from irritants like detergent.

-In my baby’s case, I have a feeling that his eczema might’ve been triggered by chocolate peanut bars that I’d eaten a lot weeks prior the rash flare up.
-Because I was having baby blues, and chocolate peanut bars were go-to choice to cheer myself up.
+In my baby’s case, I have a feeling that his eczema might’ve been triggered by a lot of chocolate peanut bars that I’d eaten weeks prior to the rash flare-up.
+Because I was having baby blues, and chocolate peanut bars were the go-to choice to cheer myself up.

 HOME NATURAL REMEDIES FOR MY BABY’S ECZEMA